Kemba Walker Became The First Player In New York Knicks History To Do This

 The New York Knicks hosted the Atlanta Hawks for the first game of the day on the NBA's Christmas slate.

-During the game, Knicks point guard Kemba Walker had a triple-double, and he is now the first player in the history of the Knicks to ever record a triple-double on Christmas (via EliasSports).
+Knicks point guard Kemba Walker had a triple-double (10 points, 10 rebounds 12 assists, and he is now the first player in the history of the Knicks to ever record a triple-double on Christmas (via EliasSports).

 The significance of his performance can be seen in the tweet that is embedded below from the Twitter account of Knicks PR.